SAP-samples/teched2023-DT167/exercises/ex0/README.md

 ## Summary

-Now that you have verified your access to the SAP systems, we can continue with [Exercise 1 - Exercise 1 Description](../ex1/README.md)
+Now that you have verified your access to the SAP systems, we can continue with [Exercise 1 - Creating Business Users in SAP S/4HANA Cloud](../ex1/README.md)